ljuanto/docs/docs/crust/extrinsics.md

 ### removeVoter()
 - **interface**: `api.tx.elections.removeVoter`
 - **summary**:   Remove `origin` as a voter.

-This removes the lock and returns the bond.
+  This removes the lock and returns the deposit.

+  The dispatch origin of this call must be signed and be a voter.

 ### renounceCandidacy(renouncing: `Renouncing`)
 - **interface**: `api.tx.elections.renounceCandidacy`
 - **summary**:   Renounce one's intention to be a candidate for the next election round.
 3 potential outcomes exist:

   - `origin` is a candidate and not elected in any set.
-In this case, the bond is  unreserved, returned and origin is removed as a candidate.
+In this case, the deposit is   unreserved, returned and origin is removed as a candidate.

   - `origin` is a current runner-up.
-In this case, the bond is unreserved, returned and  origin is removed as a runner-up.
+In this case, the deposit is unreserved, returned and  origin is removed as a runner-up.

   - `origin` is a current member.
-In this case, the bond is unreserved and origin is  removed as a member, consequently not being a candidate for the next round anymore.
-Similar to [`remove_voter`], if replacement runners exists, they are immediately used.
+In this case, the deposit is unreserved and origin is  removed as a member, consequently not being a candidate for the next round anymore.
+Similar to [`remove_members`], if replacement runners exists, they are immediately used.
+If the prime is renouncing, then no prime will exist until the next round.

-### reportDefunctVoter(defunct: `DefunctVoter`)
-- **interface**: `api.tx.elections.reportDefunctVoter`
-- **summary**:   Report `target` for being an defunct voter.
-In case of a valid report, the reporter is rewarded by the bond amount of `target`.
-Otherwise, the reporter itself is removed and their bond is slashed.

-  A defunct voter is defined to be:

-    - a voter whose current submitted votes are all invalid. i.e. all of them are no    longer a candidate nor an active member or a runner-up.

-  The origin must provide the number of current candidates and votes of the reported target for the purpose of accurate weight calculation.
+  The dispatch origin of this call must be signed, and have one of the above roles.

 ### submitCandidacy(candidate_count: `Compact<u32>`)
 - **interface**: `api.tx.elections.submitCandidacy`
 - **summary**:   Submit oneself for candidacy.

-  A candidate will either:
+A fixed amount of deposit is recorded.

-    - Lose at the end of the term and forfeit their deposit.
+  All candidates are wiped at the end of the term.
+They either become a member/runner-up, or leave the system while their deposit is slashed.

-    - Win and become a member.
-Members will eventually get their stash back.

-    - Become a runner-up.
-Runners-ups are reserved members in case one gets forcefully    removed.
+  The dispatch origin of this call must be signed.

+  #### Warning

+  Even if a candidate ends up being a member, they must call [`Call::renounce_candidacy`] to get their deposit back.
+Losing the spot in an election will always lead to a slash.